Homemade Sourdough Pasta

 You can also prepare the pasta shapes but then I recommend dusting it with enough flour so it doesn’t stick and putting it in a very loose pile.
 I also recommend using them within 2-3 hours.

-For longer storage, you can dry the pasta with a dedicated pasta drying rack.
+For longer storage, you can dry the pasta on a pasta drying rack.
 Personally, I am trying to stay away from single-use items in my kitchen.
 Thus, I repurposed my oven cooling rack, placed it over my sink, and used that.
 I simply dried the pasta at room temperature.
 Once thoroughly dried, place it in an airtight container and use it within 2 months.

 pasta on a drying rack